annarabeony/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 ## Solution & Features

-**Manage Habits -** On the habits screen, you'll find all the habits you've created and you can check as done the habits you've done.
+**Manage Habits -** On the habits screen, you'll find all the habits you've created and you can check as "done" the habits you've done.
 I wanted to allows users to check habits even if those habits weren't planned for today, because sometimes we realize we can spend much more time than expected for a good habit, and that's a good thing.

 ![](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/tomorrow_home.png)